coin8086/cloudworker/design/draft.md

-# Cloud SOA
+# CloudWork

 ## Overview

-Cloud SOA is a queue based system on Cloud for SOA workload.
+CloudWork is a queue based system on Cloud for SOA workload.

 ```mermaid
 flowchart